jgildred/fluff/README.md

 TESTS:

-Currently there is only a basic smoke test.
+Currently there is only a basic set of smoke tests.
 Feel free to add more test cases if you're feeling testy.
 To run the smoke test, in the root dir of the app type "mocha".
+If you don't have Mocha, type "npm install -g mocha", then cd to /test and type "npm install".

 LICENSE: